jaguarj/Materials/README.md

 Which led me to make a website where I, and my friends, could express what we thought was cool and consumable.

-Materials Creative Co. is a website where a user can view t-shirts, find t-shirts, with the ability to upload there own to demonstrate their awesome t-shirt style.
+**Materials Creative Co.** is a website where a user can view t-shirts, find t-shirts, and have the ability to upload their own to demonstrate their awesome t-shirt style.

 # Technologies Used